Cidinha Campos: Political activities

 In 1992 Campos ran unsuccessfully for the position of mayor of Rio de Janeiro, despite early opinion polls having put her ahead of other candidates.
 In 1993, she was part of the special external commission that investigated political disappearances during the military regime (1964-1985).
 After two terms as a federal deputy, she became a deputy in the Legislative Assembly of Rio de Janeiro, in which she served from 1999 to 2019.
 This gave her the opportunity to restart her media career, first on radio, with a programme called Programa Cidinha Livre, in which she aimed to address problems faced by people in Rio de Janeiro state, and then, from 2010 to 2012, on television, with a programme on Rede Bandeirantes that had similar aims.

 In the state assembly Campos became known as one of the most combative deputies.
 The author of more than 40 laws, she authored the law that requires every public hospital in Rio de Janeiro state to be able to perform mammographies and bone density exams, as well as a law that prohibits people being searched on entering banks.
 She denounced numerous acts of corruption, including in areas such as private pension provision and advertising expenditure by the state government, and in some cases was successful in having people removed from office and convicted.

 Campos chaired the Assembly's Consumer Defence Commission for 10 years, which, among other things, created "consumer buses", that provided a mobile service to listen to the population's complaints.
 Under her tenure, the Commission resolved more than 130,000 cases.
-In 2013, she was asked by the then governor, Sérgio Cabral, to run the State Department for Consumer Protection and Defence (Seprocon).
+In 2013, she was asked by the then governor, Sérgio Cabral Filho, to run the State Department for Consumer Protection and Defence (Seprocon).
 In 2014 she was successful in passing legislation to increase penalties against companies that broke the law.
 In 2016, she was an unsuccessful candidate to be deputy mayor in Rio de Janeiro.
 She failed to be re-elected to the state assembly in 2019, receiving many fewer votes than in previous elections and in 2020 resumed her broadcasting career on Super Rádio Tupi.